 The global communications industry is consolidating and evolving around a convergence of voice, data and video or content-based communications.
-Market factors including slowing growth rates in the markets we serve, regulatory decisions, new technologies, especially wireless devices and applications and social media, industry consolidation and the migration to cloud computing have stimulated growth and new investment in the sector.
+Market factors including regulatory decisions, new technologies, especially wireless devices and applications and social media, industry consolidation and the migration to cloud computing have stimulated growth and new investment in the sector.
 These dynamics are bringing new competitors to the market, such as Apple, Google and Netflix, challenging existing industry competitors to explore new business models, and driving consolidation within sectors such as traditional wireline and wireless telecommunications.
-In addition, cable communications companies that primarily offered video services historically are now positioning themselves as providers of voice and other data and content services.
+In addition, cable communications companies that primarily offered video services historically are now positioning themselves as providers of voice and other data and content services, including in the emerging area of "the Connected Home" and "the Internet of Things."
 Wireline, wireless and cable companies alike are focused on convergence and partnering - where any type of content or application can be delivered seamlessly across fixed or mobile networks.

 While communications companies are investing in future growth, companies across most industries and sectors, including communications and media, are operating with increased expense discipline with many reducing their cost structures through actions which include lowering total headcount, decreasing information technology expenses by migrating to cloud environments, and reducing spending on contractors and consultants.
-Spending decisions, both operating and capital expenses, are coming under increased scrutiny with a heightened focus on a demonstrated return on investment or lower total cost.
+Spending decisions, both operating expenses and capital expenditures, are coming under increased scrutiny with a heightened focus on a demonstrated return on investment or lower total cost.